LMAS District Health Department releases Schoolcraft County COVID-19 testing results

 LMAS District Health Department urges residents and visitors to maintain distance, wear a cloth face covering when distance cannot be maintained – indoors or outdoors – unless you are with people from your own household.
 We do understand that many are feeling “pandemic fatigue” and just want to go back to normal, everyday life.
 We at LMAS encourage you to do as many normal activities you can as you enjoy the beautiful summer days of the Upper Peninsula - just make some adjustments, reduce the number of people gathered, wear your masks as directed, wash your hands often or use sanitizer.
 We will get through this together, but we must continue our efforts through the coming months.

-For more information about COVID-19 in our area, please visit LMASDHD.org.
-More COVID-19 information can be found at Michigan.gov/Coronavirus and CDC.gov/Coronavirus.
+For more information about COVID-19 in our area, please visit